nikonikolov/libdnx/readme.md

 ## Platform selection

-You should select the platform you are using when compiling the library with your code
+The platform should be automatically selected by the compiler you are using - either `gcc` or `arm-none-eabi-gcc`

+### Platform selection issues
+In case you have any problems, make sure that you have the following macros defined by the Makefile or by the compiler, depending on the platform:

-### mbed
+- mbed
-A normal mbed makefile which defines the macro `TARGET_LIKE_MBED` (automatically included by the online mbed compiler when exported) will automatically compile for mbed
+You need the macro 'TARGET_LIKE_MBED'.
+It will usually be defined by the exported mbed makefile.
+Note that you must be compiling with `arm-none-eabi-gcc`.

-### Raspberry Pi
+- Raspberry Pi
-Define the macro `DNX_PLATFORM_RPI` at compile time
+You need the macro `__unix__`.
+It is a `gcc` macro and will be predefined by default if you are using `gcc` on a linux system.